• Home

 How to make biochar for your garden and why you want it!

 This brings me to why you want biochar in your garden… Biochar has no nutritional value but dramatically increases the surface area available to all those great little soil microbes.
 It’s like adding billions of appealing apartment complexes to the area around your plants that can house little nutrient producers to help nourish the plant.
-Imagine how many people you could fit into the lines of one parking space.
-Maybe 20 if they were all standing really close together?
-Now imagine if that parking space had thousands of platforms for people to stand on.
-You could fit exponentially more just because of the increased surfaces.

 That’s what biochar in the soil does.
 It provides valuable real estate for healthy soil microbes.
 You see, these microbes need space.
 Think of what a coral reef does for an ocean otherwise void of surfaces for life to live on.
 (If you look at biochar under a microscope, it actually looks a lot like coral.)
-When they grow, they bump into each other and compete for space and nutrients, causing them to produce agents that prevent the growth of their neighbors.
-(This is actually where we get many of our antibiotics.)

 But when you increase their living space, not only do you have more of each, but you are able to have more of a variety.
 Where does the variety come from?
 COMPOST!
 I freaking love compost and you can read all about that here.